-Suballocators are responsible for monitoring HTC projects for the term of the LURA, including requirements imposed if Minnesota Housing apportions additional HTCs to a suballocator, in accordance with 42(m)(1)(B)(iii) (refer to Chapter 2.W.) to help ensure compliance with applicable federal, state, and local requirements.
-Compliance records must be available upon request to Minnesota Housing from the suballocator or its monitoring agent.
-Projects that receive HTCs from Minnesota Housing that are apportioned to a suballocating agency must incorporate Minnesota

-Housing restrictions that are a condition of the HTC award (e.g., nonprofit set-aside, homeless households).
+Suballocators are responsible for monitoring HTC projects, to which they have allocated or awarded HTC, for the term of the LURA, including any Minnesota Housing requirements if such HTC were apportioned by Minnesota Housing to the Suballocator, in accordance with Section 42(m)(1)(B)(iii) to help ensure compliance with applicable federal, state and local requirements.
+Compliance records must be available upon request to Minnesota Housing from the Suballocator or its monitoring agent.
+Projects that receive HTCs that were apportioned to a Suballocator by Minnesota Housing must incorporate Minnesota Housing restrictions that are a condition of the HTC Allocation or Award (e.g., nonprofit set-aside, homeless households).

-Before January 31, suballocators will submit to Minnesota Housing compliance staff a comprehensive updated report listing all HTC projects allocated or awarded HTCs by the suballocator.
+Before January 31, Suballocators will submit to Minnesota Housing compliance staff a comprehensive updated Suballocator Monitoring Activity report listing all HTC projects allocated or awarded HTCs by the Suballocator.
 Include the following items in the report:

-- 1. Project name
+- 1. Project name;

-- 2. Address
+- 2. Address;

-- 3. Building identification numbers (BIN)
+- 3. Building identification number(s) (BIN(s));

-- 4. Ownership entity and tax identification number (TIN)
+- 4. Ownership entity and taxpayer identification number (TIN);

-- 5. Total number of residential units
+- 5. Total number of residential units;

-- 6. Number of HTC units
+- 6. Number of HTC units;

-- 7. Year of allocation or award
+- 7. Year of Allocation or Award;

-- 8. Amount of HTCs allocated or awarded
+- 8. Amount of HTCs allocated or awarded; and

-- 9. Other information as needed
+- 9. Other information as needed.

-In addition, suballocators will submit a list of the projects that have been in noncompliance, the year of noncompliance, inspection date and type of noncompliance, along with copies of all IRS Form 8823s and the report of noncompliance findings sent to the owner.
-Suballocators will also submit a copy of their monitoring requirements, procedural manual, and forms, and if applicable, a copy of the monitoring contract with an outside vendor.
+In addition, Suballocators will submit a list of the projects that have been in noncompliance during the calendar year inspection date and type of noncompliance, along with copies of all IRS Form 8823s and the report of noncompliance findings sent to the owner.
+Upon request, Suballocators will also submit a copy of their monitoring requirements, procedural manual, forms and, if applicable, a copy of the monitoring contract with an outside vendor.